Portsmouth (Va.)--History--19th century

 A letter from George F. Shepley, Brigadier General, in Norfolk, Virginia to Lt.
-Col. G. A. Kensel, Chief of Staff, concerns rumors of possible raid by Wade Hampton on Portsmouth, Virginia.
-He arrested William A. Moppin who admitted he had been gathering information at the request of James Arthur.
+Col. G. A. Kensel, Chief of Staff, concerns rumors of a possible raid by Wade Hampton on Portsmouth, Virginia.
+He arrested William A. Moppin, who admitted he had been gathering information at the request of James Arthur.
 He has also arrested Arthur.
 He asks if he should send them up for Benjamin Butler to examine.
 A typescript is included.

 Papers, ca. 1853-1878 of Portsmouth, Virginia attorney, judge and politician C.W.
 Murdaugh, consisting of 3 volumes of law notes, notes on politics and history, transcribed stories, poemd and anecdotes, etc. and clippings from papers and magazines, some of which are annotated.

 The volumes had at some point been numbered 8, 19 and 83 which indicates that they were once part of a larger collection.

 Group A; Papers of Moses Myers, and his sons Samuel Myers (1790-1829) lawyer in Norfolk and Pensacola, Fla. and John Myers (1787-1830) merchant of Norfolk.
 Includes papers of Barton Myers (1853-1927), mayor of Norfolk, Va. and his family.